 - Non-economic damages: includes pain and suffering, emotional distress, disfigurement and other areas

 - Punitive damages: punitive damages are intended to punish the defendant for engaging in egregious, extreme, reckless and/or outrageous conduct

 Statute of Limitations

 A case must be filed within the statute of limitations or the plaintiff forfeits the right to file forever.
 Please discuss your specific case with Attorney Gonzalez-Sirgo immediately so he can examine the details and inform you of the exact dates by which your case must be filed.
-It is always advisable to discuss your case with your attorney immediately so he will have adequate time to thoroughly research, investigate and file your case.
+It is always advisable to discuss your case with your attorney immediately so he will have adequate time to thoroughly research, investigate, and file your case.

 Medical Malpractice Attorney J.P.
 Gonzalez-Sirgo Serves Clients in Miami, South Florida and Throughout the State

 Attorney J.P.
 Gonzalez-Sirgo has his client’s best interests at heart and will always pursue the maximum amount of compensation possible.
 He offers a free, no-obligation case review.
-If you cannot travel to his office, he or one of his associates will be glad to meet you in your home, hospital room or wherever you might be.
+If you cannot travel to his office, he or one of his team members will be glad to meet you in your home, hospital room or wherever you might be.
 Attorney Gonzalez-Sirgo represents clients in all medical malpractice, personal injury, and insurance claims matters.
 No recovery, no fees.

 For a free case review, you can reach Attorney J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email J.P. directly at [email protected].